undergrad-partner-school

 Student organizations are run by students of an institution, and its membership usually consists only of current students and/or alumni.

-Based on the most up-to-date information available, there are 49 open-membership organizations at University of Dallas.
-The student organization that has the biggest membership is Student Leaders for Racial Progress, followed by Asian American Student Association and Student Government.
-Other popular organizations among the students at University of Dallas are Crusaders for Life and CAB (Campus Activities Board).
+There are 49 student organizations and groups with open membership at this school.
+The student organization that attracts the greatest number of students is Student Leaders for Racial Progress, followed by Asian American Student Association and Student Government.
+Other popular student organizations at this school are Crusaders for Life and CAB (Campus Activities Board).

-For students with a talent for acting, there is a drama club.
+In case you're interested in acting, there is a drama club you can consider joining.
 You have a talent for media and communication?
 University of Dallas publishes its own newspaper.

 Student Services

-There are 24-hour emergency phone and alarm devices.
+There are emergency phone and alarm devices available around the clock.
 The dormitory entrances are electronically operated.
-There is a security patrol that operates around the clock.
-This school has a health clinic with personal/psychological counseling.
+There is a security patrol available 24/7.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of University of Dallas.

 All in all, campus life at University of Dallas is rich and vibrant and provides all you need for a comfortable stay.